The Challenger Sale: How to Take Control of the Customer Conversation

 A Challenger works on three levels with the customers.

 The book claims that Challengers are made and not just born.
-Systematically supporting “the teaching”, “the tailoring” and the “taking control” will breed Challenger behavior in your sales organization.
+Systematically supporting “the teaching”, “the tailoring” and the “taking control” will breed Challenger behaviour in your sales organization.

 Breeding Challengers is about organizational capability, not just the skills of the individual sales reps.